Everything You Need to Know About Hiking at the Enderby Cliffs

 As for wildlife, many animals call the mountain home and you need to be aware of them.
 Grizzly bears, moose, and cougars live in the area.
 Having said that, you probably won’t encounter any large animals because the trail is well trafficked.
 Still, always bring bear spray and practice bear safety, just in case.
 There are also lots of smaller animals, like deer, eagles, raptors, and squirrels.

 History of Enderby Cliffs Provincial Park

-Hiking the Enderby Cliffs isn’t for the faint of heart but with enough stubbornness and will power, you can reach the top even if you’re not an avid hiker.
-It’s a 14 km round trip and usually takes between 4 to 6 hours.
-The trail was recently upgraded which removed the really difficult parts of the hike, but even though the trail isn’t steep, it’s long and very rarely flat.
+Hiking the Enderby Cliffs isn’t for the faint of heart.
+But with enough stubbornness and will power, you can reach the top even if you’re not an avid hiker.
+It’s a 12.8 km round trip and usually takes between 3 to 6 hours.
+The trail is well maintained and thanks to orange trail markers, you won’t lose your way.

 The Shuswap Lookout

 After leaving the Shrine, you’ll begin a steady uphill climb and you’ll soon reach the Shuswap Lookout.
 It’s the first major lookout on the Enderby Cliffs trail.

 The Shuswap Lookout is just over 2 km from the trailhead and is a great place to take a break and enjoy the view.
 You’ve gained about 220 m in elevation and the Okanagan Valley stretches below you, dotted with fields and patches of forest.
 The Shuswap Lookout isn’t much more than a break in the trees, though, and there isn’t room to sit without blocking the path.

 Shuswap to Larch Hills Lookout